Olatubosun/rocksdb.docs/Write-Stalls.md

 Stalls may be triggered for the following reasons:

 * **Too many memtables.** When the number of memtables waiting to flush is greater or equal to `max_write_buffer_number`, writes are fully stopped to wait for flush finishes.
-In addition, if `max_write_buffer_number` is greater than 3, and the number of memtables waiting for flush is greater or equal to `max_write_buffer_number - 1`, writes are stalled.
+In addition, if `max_write_buffer_number` is greater than 3, and the number of memtables waiting for flush is greater than or equal to `max_write_buffer_number - 1`, writes are stalled.
 In these cases, you will get info logs in LOG file similar to:

     > Stopping writes because we have 5 immutable memtables (waiting for flush), max_write_buffer_number is set to 5